HakJko/HigherLower/README.md

 # HigherLower
 Game.
-The number which you need to guess
+The random number, which you need to guess